strongbrewio/strongbrewio.github.io/_posts/2018-01-15-display-a-component-based-on-role.md

 We can see that the compiler puts our directive onto an `ng-template`.
 This is ideal because it allows our directive to inject the `TemplateRef` containing the element we need to add (if the user has the role), which is what we want.

 #### Finding the DOM entry point
 To know where we can inject the `TemplateRef`, our directive can just inject the `ViewContainerRef`.
 This represents the container where we can attach one or more views.
+For more information on the `ViewContainerRef` you can read <a href="https://netbasal.com/angular-2-understanding-viewcontainerref-acc183f3b682" target="blank">this</a> post.

 #### Knowing the roles the user has
 To know the roles a certain user has, we could leverage a service (in the example code `rolesService`) that exposes a stream with all the roles the user has.